m5lk3n/wyatt/docs/HOWTO.md

 Plug in test iPhone.

-In Xcode, open `Runner.xcodeproj`, and hit the play button to build the project.
+In Xcode, open `Runner.xcodeproj`, pick the connected iPhone as runner, and hit the play button to build the project.